The Metropolitan Museum of Art in New York City. (Image Credit: Sracer357/Wikimedia Commons)

-Durbar or darbar is an Urdu and Hindi word loans from Persian used to refer to royal courts or reception hall.
-Queen Elizabeth commissioned the John Lockwood Kipling, the curator of the Lahore Museum, to design the Indian-style room.
+Durbar or darbar is an Urdu and Hindi word loaned from Persian used to refer to royal courts or reception halls.
+Queen Elizabeth commissioned John Lockwood Kipling, the curator of the Lahore Museum, to design the Indian-style room.
 It was built by Sikh artisans and houses gifts from what was then the British colony of India.

 The Al-Sabah Collection of Islamic Art

 Only forty-eight of the 20,000-plus objects that form former Kuwaiti Prime Minister Sheikh Nasser Sabah al Ahmed al Sabah’s collection of Islamic art are available through the Google Arts and Culture platform.
 But they are nonetheless a treat for its virtual visitors.
-The objects are a diverse array of mediums and materials: including an illuminated 15th century manuscript by the famous Persian Sufi poety Jami.
+The objects are a diverse array of mediums and materials: including an illuminated 15th-century manuscript by the famous Persian Sufi poet Jami.

 Benaki Museum of Islamic Art